Church of the Unity: History

 Beginning in the 1890s, stained glass windows were donated to the Church as memorials to fill the dozen apertures on the sides of the sanctuary.
 Several of these were Tiffany glass.
 One of these windows, "The Lightbearer", was designed in 1894 by Edward Simmons, the son of church minister George Frederick Simmons.
 It was donated to the George Vincent Walter Smith museum after the church's closure.

 In 1928 St. Paul's Universalist Church merged with Church of the Unity, making the church Unitarian Universalist.

 In 1935 the church acquired a new organ.

 In 1959 the congregation voted to relocate from their original building to a new location near Forest Park.
-The organ was relocated as well, but the church's stained glass windows were sold.
+The organ was relocated as well, but all but one of the church's stained glass windows were sold; the last one is displayed in the congregation's successor church.

 It was demolished in 1961, with plans to build apartments on the site.
 This never came to pass, and as of 2023 the location is a parking lot across from the Springfield City Library.